benpalmer1/sec_assignment/README.md

 Use Gradle to compile the application:

     $ gradle build

+I built a gradle task to move all subproject jars into the build/libs directory automatically:

+    $ gradle moveJars

+Or for ease of use, combine the commands:

+    $ gradle build moveJars

-The build process will create a .jar file in build/libs.
-You can run the application as follows:
+Following this build process, you will create a 'newsfeed.jar' and move all 'aPlugin.jar' files into build/libs.
+You can then run the application using the default news sources as follows:

+    $ cd build/libs
-    $ java -jar build/libs/newsfeed.jar
+    $ java -jar newsfeed.jar arstechnica.jar bbcsnews.jar nytimes.jar
-    # Ensure that all plugin jars are also moved into the build/libs/ directory.

 Source code
 -----------